zero-deps/kvs/README.md

 Or use the next hint:
 * single node cluster [1,1,1]
-* two nodes cluster [2,2,1]
+* two nodes cluster [2,2,1]  # for current production environment use `[2,1,2]`
 * 3 and more nodes cluster [3,2,2]

-__NB!__ If quorum fails on write operation, data will not be saved.
-For example if 2 nodes and [2,2,1] after 1 node down the cluster becomes readable but not writeable.
+__NB!__ Issues that can be lead with failed quorum on operations.
+For example in case of 2 nodes and [2,2,1] after 1 node down the cluster becomes readonly.

 | name               | description
 | :----------------: | :------------------------------------------------------------------------------------